-In December 2003, the President signed the Medicare Prescription Drug, Improvement and Modernization Act of 2003 (the Modernization which introduces a prescription drug benefit under Medicare into law.
-In January 2004, the Financial Accounting Standards Board (FASB) issued a FASB Staff Position which permits companies to elect to defer accounting for the effects of the Modernization Act.
-The Company has not elected this deferral and has recognized the effect of the Modernization Act in the calculation of postretirement benefit liability as of December 31, 2003.
-The effect of the Modernization Act was to reduce the Company's accumulated postretirement benefit obligation (APBO) by \$415 million by decreasing unrecognized net actuarial losses.
-This decrease is due to a reduction in the expected per capita claims cost along with a reduction in the expected rates of participation in the plan.
-The decrease in the APBO is reflected in the Company's 2004 postretirement benefits expense through amortization unrecognized gains/losses.
-Additionally, the service and interest cost components of the Company's 2004 postretirement benefits expense have been reduced as a result of the Modernization Act.
-The effect of the Modernization Act was to decrease the Company's full year 2004 postretirement benefits expense by approximately \$60 million.
-Final authoritative guidance on accounting for Modernization Act has not been issued and could require the Company to change previously reported information.
+In December 2003, the President signed the Medicare Prescription Drug, Improvement and Modernization Act of 2003 (the Modernization Act), which introduced a prescription drug benefit under Medicare into law.
+In January 2004, the Financial Accounting Standards Board (FASB) issued a FASB Staff Position, which permitted companies to elect to defer accounting for the effects of the Modernization Act.
+The Company did not elect this deferral and recognized the effect of the Modernization Act in the calculation of its postretirement benefit liability as of December 31, 2003.
+In May 2004, the FASB issued a FASB Staff Position with final authoritative guidance on accounting for the Modernization Act.
+This final authoritative guidance had no impact on the Company's accounting for the Modernization Act.

+The effect of the Modernization Act was (i) to reduce the Company's accumulated postretirement benefit obligation (APBO) as of December 31, 2003 by \$415 million by decreasing unrecognized net actuarial losses and (ii) to decrease the Company's full year 2004 postretirement benefits expense by approximately \$60 million.
+The decrease in the Company's APBO is due to a reduction in the expected per capita claims cost along with a reduction in the company's 2004 postretirement benefits expense through amortization of unrecognized gains/losses.
+Additionally, the service and interest cost components of the Company's 2004 postretirement benefits expense through amortization Act.

-8.During the last three years, as a result of the events of September 11, 2001 and the Company's continuing restructuring activities, the Company has recorded a number of special charges related to aircraft charges, facility exit costs and employee charges.
-Special charges for the three months ended March 31, 2003 included employee severance charges related to the Company's 2002 restructuring initiatives.
-The following table summarizes the changes in the remaining accruals for these charges (in millions):
+8.During the last few years, as a result of the events of September 11, 2001 and the Company's restructuring activities, the Company has recorded a number of special charges.
+During the six months ended June 30, 2004 and 2003, the Company recorded the following to Special charges: